Recently, in an executive program on leadership, a professor elicited a lot of laughs by telling the following joke:

 2. The work task definition (w.r.t. the performance of an engaged employee)

-3. The multi-dimensional definition (w.r.t. the employee’s and organisation’s performance)
+3. The multi-dimensional definition (w.r.t. the employee’s and organization’s performance)

 The organization perspective

-4. The management practice definition (w.r.t. the organisation’s efforts towards employee engagement)
+4. The management practice definition (w.r.t. the organization’s efforts towards employee engagement)

 Let us consider a case study that demonstrates the application of these definitions.

 (Excerpt from ‘The Talent Masters’, Bill Conaty & Ram Charan)

 Sue has an MBA from Wharton with three years of tech product selling experience at 3M.
 She graduated top third in her class and spent 2 years at McKinsey in consulting.

 Sue joined Lindell Pharmaceuticals in 2006, and they made her the sales manager of the Pennsylvania and New Jersey territory, where she oversaw over a hundred people.
 After 2 years, she was outperforming all the other territories and setting new records in sales.